-We’re here, we’re Queer!
-Pride Events to attend In 2023
+We’re here, we’re queer!
+Pride events to attend in 2023

 What kick-started in the US, soon spread all over the world.
 As a result, the month of June came to be recognised as the cornerstone of the queer movement.

 Here are a few of the major Pride events set to take place around the world in June 2023.
-Read on to find all the details you need to know if you are interested to visit these extravaganzas filled with fun and frolic — all for a good cause!
+Read on to find all the details you need to know if you are interested in visiting these extravaganzas filled with fun and frolic — all for a good cause!

 Disneyland Paris Pride